MihaiBojescu/Advanced-topics-in-neural-networks-project/README.md

 The leftmost images are the seed static used to generate the image.
 The middle image is the generated image.
-The left image represents the discriminator's verdict: green = Monet painting, red = not Monet.
+The rightmost image represents the discriminator's verdict: green = Monet painting, red = not Monet.

 ![alt text](./example_generated_images/sample_1705370628244369913.jpg)
 ![alt text](./example_generated_images/sample_1705370648611655456.jpg)